Overview

 ... ...

-Since find always only return a single data point, there is no time dimension in the output dataset.
+Since find returns only a single data point, the output dataset does not include a time dimension.

-You can also specify the skip_data parameter when calling find to only load the metadata of the data point, in the same way as with load.
+You can also set the skip_data parameter when calling find to load only the metadata of the data point, same as for load.

 Possible exceptions

-• NotFoundError: If no data point with the given ID was found in the collection
+• NotFoundError: raised if no data point with the given ID is found in the collection

-• ValueError: if the given datapoint_id is not a valid UUID
+• ValueError: raised if the specified datapoint_id is not a valid UUID